explorable-viz/esop2025/author-response/response.md

 - _Slowdown observed in G-DemBy-Suff (Section 5.2.4)_.
 This does raise some questions, but at the moment is not a pressing concern as our implementation does not use the "dual of `suff`" implementation of `demBy`.

+## Questions raised by Reviewer B

+- _Difficult terminology and concepts in first 2 sections._ Introducing the key ideas was a challenge, especially given the multiple dimensions of "duality" (conjugates, De Morgan duals, adjoints), and we agree that this should be improved.
+We will give an intuition and definition for the De Morgan dual, but will also try to do a better job of the transition from the "adjoint" setting ($\triangledown$ and $\blacktriangleup$) to the conjugate setting ($\triangledown$ and $\triangleup$, and explain the role of the De Morgan dual in connecting these two.

+- Are you interested in providing evidence that the right pieces of information were considered for the output, or in helping understand potentially poorly designed charts?
+Please clarify
+- You say dependency graph only considers data dependencies and not control dependencies -- what about branching on content of data?
+- Can demBy can be implemented as a (forward) breadth-first graph algorithm?
+Does presenting it in this rule-based way help in the proof of Proposition 3.18?
+The rule extends gave me a hard time, i.e., what does $H = {\alpha: Y}$ mean?
+H is "added" to a graph $G' = (V', E')$ but also to a set of vertices $X$, so it does not type-check in my mind.
+- I wish you provided concrete runs of your algorithms

 ## Questions raised by Reviewer C

-- _Eliminators vs. expressions._ See (R3) above.
+- _Eliminators vs. expressions._ We recognise the concern and address this in (R3) above.
 - _Loops in surface language_.
-Our surface and core language are both pure functional languages, so there are no loops as such (only recursion).
-Other work has looked at Galois slicing in an imperative language with arrays and loops [cite]; in future we plan to look at these features, which we agree would be very natural for scientists to use, and perhaps supporting them either natively (via the FFI) or via an algebraic effects embedding.
+The surface and core language are both pure functional languages, so there are no loops as such (only recursion).
+Other work has looked at Galois slicing in an imperative language with arrays and loops [cite]; in future we also plan to look at these features, because of their importance in data science applications, supporting them either natively (via the FFI) or via an algebraic effects embedding.
 - _Fixpoint operator_.
-Functions are always named in our calculus, via "recursive definitions" ρ, so there is no need for an explicit fixpoint operator.
+Functions are always named in our calculus, via the binding environments ρ that we call "recursive definitions" (Fig. X), so there is no need for an explicit fixpoint operator.
 - _Confusing example_.
-We address this in (R4) above.
-- I thought your choice of example did you a disservice.
-The presentation of the graphics is really hard to follow and the choice of axes, data grouping, and tables is just... suboptimal.
-Then, is the point of your toolchain to alleviate poorly-designed data visualizations by helping make sense of them, or does your system shine with well-designed data visualizations, too?
-Maybe another example or two would've helped.
+It is a difficult example, to some extent by design; we address this in (R4) above, but also take your point that a simpler example, with a less challenging visualisation, would be useful (see next point).
 - _Anonymised interactive demo_.
-We are sorry not to have provided an anonymised artefact to allow reviewers to play with the examples in real time.
-We will address this in time for the corrected version of the paper (May 20).
+We will look into anonymous hosting options and make sure to provide an onlione demo in time for the corrected version of the paper (May 20).
+We will include some simpler examples than the one provided in the paper; if it makes sense to include one or two of these into the paper as well we will, to help with your point above.

 ## Questions raised by Reviewer D